What is the status of the regulation that states you need a tour guide to enter Machu Picchu?

 • $20 USD pp for group of up to 8 people

-• All groups who book multi-day trips that include a visit to Machu Picchu have the services of an experienced and licensed Adios tour guide.
+• All groups who book multi-day trips that include a visit to Machu Picchu have the services of an experienced and licensed private Adios tour guide.

-• For 1-day tour guide service, our guide will meet you at the train station or your hotel in Aguas Calientes.
+• For 1-day tour guide service, our tour guide will meet you at the train station or your hotel in Aguas Calientes.

 • Tour Guide service is subject to availability and is best arranged in advance